-NFL to unveil schedule on Wednesday — How many prime time games might Seahawks get?
+NFL to unveil schedule on Wednesday.
+How many prime time games might Seahawks get?

 And the big question — how many prime time games will Seahawks get?

 The advent of a 17th game also means teams can now be initially scheduled for as many as six prime time games, with the possibility of being flexed into a seventh.
-Previously, teams could initially be scheduled for five prime time games and flexed into a sixth.
+Previously, teams could initially be scheduled for five and flexed into a sixth.

-Seattle has played five prime time games each of the last three years, though last year Seattle was initially scheduled with four and then another added via flex (a home game against Arizona).
+Seattle has played five prime time games each of the last three years, though last year Seattle was initially scheduled for four and then another added via flex (a home game against Arizona).

-Seattle has played at least four prime time games every since 2012, which Seahawks fans like not only because it’s a sign of the league viewing Seattle as a marquee team but also because of the Seahawks’ success in them — Seattle is 33-8-1 in prime time games since Pete Carroll arrived as coach in 2010.
+Seattle has played at least four prime time games every since 2012, which Seahawks fans like not only because it’s a sign of the league viewing Seattle as a marquee team but also because of the Seahawks’ success in them — Seattle is 33-8-1 in prime time games since Pete Carroll arrived in 2010.

 So what games will Seattle get in prime time?
-Division games are always popular — in every year but two since 2012 Seattle has had at least two NFC West games in prime time.
-That would seem likely again this year with how interesting and competitive all of the NFC West teams project to be in 2021.
+Division games are always popular.
+In every year but two since 2012, Seattle has had at least two NFC West games in prime time.
+That would seem likely again this year with how competitive all of the NFC West teams project to be in 2021.

-Also seeming like good bets are the trip to Green Bay (Seattle has played the Packers four times in prime time since 2012); a visit from the Jaguars and Trevor Lawrence (and Tim Tebow); the trip to Pittsburgh (though do we really have to relive Super Bowl XL again?); and the home game against Chicago (all the chance to rehash all those Russell Wilson trade rumors while also setting up a delicious QB matchup of Wilson and Justin Fields).
+Also seeming like good bets are the trip to Green Bay (Seattle has played the Packers four times in prime time since 2012); a visit from the Jaguars and Trevor Lawrence (and Tim Tebow); the trip to Pittsburgh (though do we really have to relive Super Bowl XL again?); and the home game against Chicago (all the chances to rehash those Russell Wilson trade rumors while also setting up a delicious QB matchup of Wilson and Justin Fields).

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.